webbushka/atom-react-snippets/README.md

 5. Submit a pull request

 ## Credits
-This package is a fork of [Atom React.js Snippets](https://github.com/webbushka/atom-react-snippets).
+This package is a fork of [Atom React.js Snippets](https://github.com/webbushka/atom-react-snippets)
-The React.js snippets were originally created by [orktes](https://atom.io/users/orktes) in [Atom React](https://atom.io/packages/react) in ES5 syntax.
+The React.js snippets were originally created by [orktes](https://atom.io/users/orktes) in [Atom React](https://atom.io/packages/react) in ES5 syntax